Ry-F3/holdu/README.md

 #### Re-used components

-*Please refer below to see how ConneectionsTab.jsx component, is used within two distinct pages.*
+*Please refer below to see how ConnectionsTab.jsx component, is used within two distinct pages.*

 <br>